jlengstorf/jason.energy/site/posts/79-right-thing-easy-thing/right-thing-easy-thing.md

 The fact that people default to convenience over doing the right thing might sound discouraging at first, but it's actually great news.

-**It means people aren't stupid or cruel; they're just lazy.**[^stupid]
+{% footnote id="cruel" %}It means people aren't stupid or cruel; they're just lazy.{% endfootnote %}

-[^stupid]:
+{% footnoteText id="cruel" %}
 Well, let me back that off a bit: many of the choices we would potentially chalk up to stupidity or cruelty can be chalked up to mere laziness.
 But that doesn't mean that some people aren't _also_ stupid and/or cruel.
+{% endfootnoteText %}

 So if we're aiming to change behavior — whether it's our own behavior or the behavior of other people — we don't need to convince them that something is The Right Thing To Do.